Visibility Extension via Reflection: Introduction

 \subsection{Our Settings}

-Every guard can see a point if it is directly visible to it or if it is reflected-visible.
+Every guard can see a point if the point is directly visible to the guard or if it is reflected visible.
 This is a natural and non-trivial extension of the classical Art Gallery setting.
 The problem of visibility via reflection has many applications in wireless networks, and Computer Graphics, in which the signal and the view ray can reflect on walls several times, and it loses its energy after each reflection.
-Reflection is a natural issue in computer graphics, where a common rendering technique is to trace the path of light arriving on each pixel of the screen, backwards through multiple reflections \cite{tv}.
-There is a large literature on geometric optics (such as \cite{optic2, optic, newton}), and on the chaotic behavior of a reflecting ray of light or a bouncing billiard ball (see, e.g., \cite{reflection, billiard-2, billiard-3, billiard-4}).
-Particularly, regarding the Art Gallery problem, reflection helps in decreasing the number of guards.
-A special case of the this problem is described by Chao Xu in 2011 \cite{ChaoXu}.
-Since we want to generalize the notion of guarding a simple polygon, if the edges become mirrors instead of walls, the light loses intensity every time it gets reflected on the mirror.
-Therefore after $r$ reflections, it becomes indistinguishable to a guard.
-Chao Xu proved that regarding $r$ specular reflections, the minimal number of guards required to guard any polygon of $n$ vertices is $\lfloor \frac{n}{3} \rfloor$.
-In Section \ref{ref-vs-reg}, we prove that if $r$ diffuse reflections are allowed, then an upper bound on the number of guards required to view a polygon $\P$ is $\lceil \frac{\alpha}{1+\frac{r}{4}} \rceil$, where $\alpha$ is the number of guards required to guard $\P$ without reflections.
+There is a large literature on geometric optics (such as \cite{optic2}, \cite{optic}, \cite{newton}), and on the chaotic behavior of a reflecting ray of light or a bouncing billiard ball (see, e.g., \cite{reflection}, \cite{billiard-2}, \cite{billiard-3}, \cite{billiard-4}).
+Particularly, regarding the Art Gallery problem, reflection helps in decreasing the number of guards (see Figure~\ref{fig.example.n}).